Abdulaisb/Artist-Store-Website/README.md

 # Artist-Store-Website

-I am embarking on a personal journey to learn front-web development with this personal project The intention is to create a website for an aritist that with the following features
+I am embarking on a personal journey to learn front-end web development from scratch The intention is to create a website for an aritist that with the following features

 - An about page describing the artist